Travel Date, Day 52; Star Date September 2, 2018

 Were all these issues spirit’s way of telling me to leave the Airstream in Woodstock and fly to Santa Fe for my workshop?

-Here I was, all packed and ready to go, but I wasn’t willing to force something that wasn’t suppose to happen.
+Here I was, all packed and ready to go, but I wasn’t willing to force something that wasn’t supposed to happen.

 If I was going to go, I would obviously need a new hitch.